 He's so sweet!
 This Herbert is totally a Drama Queen who wants to have all the attention, and yet under there is a little princess who dreams of the prince with a white horse.
 He has the usual gay stereotypes in the character, but he goes beyond them and has a real personality, too.
 I've never before seen a German-speaking Herbert who would be more than the boring stereotype, so Liebisch was a lovely surprise.
 Under all the sweetness he felt also damn dangerous.

-Vienna quality with nothing specially mention-worthy.
+The rest of the cast is okay, your basic good Vienna quality with nothing specially mention-worthy.
 Generally I felt the production was the same: good, but nothing specially mention-worthy.
 The bad acoustics in Ronacher also disturbed a bit, and I was annoyed by the theatre staff who kept running around the auditorium, hunting for people who did anything with their cellphones.
 The staff broke the atmosphere more than the cellphone lights.